 Based in Wakefield in the heart of West Yorkshire, once the administrative capital of the old West Riding, Heir Line’s highly acclaimed Michael and Caroline Rochford, both published authors of non-fiction history titles and magazine features, are close to all the major Yorkshire record offices.

-With the option to commission Yorkshire history research in hourly blocks to help you dig deeper into your family's past, or package-based research for those just starting out, Ancestry by Heir Line offers the perfect range of products to suit any requirement and budget.
+With the option to commission Yorkshire history research in hourly blocks to help you dig deeper into your family's past, or package-based research for those just starting out, Heir Line offers the perfect range of products to suit any requirement and budget.
 We charge £24 per hour, and our family history packages start at £225.

 Work is also carried out at the North Yorkshire County Record Office where land deeds are held for the old county, and at the Treasure House in Beverley which holds a similar array of records covering the East Riding, including court rolls for various manors.